 When it comes to making personal injury claims in Hastings it is important to ensure that you meet the legal criteria for doing so.
-Such criterion includes whether or not you have had an accident within the prescribed time limit, whether or not you have been injured, and whether or not the accident in question was your fault.
+Such criteria include whether or not you have had an accident within the prescribed time limit, whether or not you have been injured, and whether or not the accident in question was your fault.

 If you do not start your claim within this time period then there is a good chance that you will not be able to make one.

 However, there are some situations in which this deadline can be extended.
-Generally speaking this related to minors wanting to make personal injury claims in Hastings.
+Generally speaking this relates to minors wanting to make personal injury claims in Hastings.
 A minor is unable to make a claim on their own behalf.
-They have the option of either appointing a litigation friend to act on their behalf, or waiting until they reach age i.e. 18 to be able to make a claim in their own right.
+They have the option of either appointing a litigation friend to act on their behalf, or waiting until they come of age at 18 to be able to make a claim in their own right.

 If you are a minor, or the guardian of a minor who might be eligible to make a claim for compensation then please contact us at Accident Advice Helpline today to discuss the best options.